jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / M23
 Identity History: none
 GitHub Issue: #44
-Status: Not started
+Status: In progress

 ##### Summary

 One `epicsarchiverap-maven.service` starts four Tomcat instances through `scripts/archappl.bash`.
-The unit is `Type=forking` with no `PIDFile=` and no `Restart=`, so systemd picks one main process by heuristic out of four independently daemonized JVMs; while that one survives the unit stays active whatever happened to the other three.
+The unit is `Type=forking` with no `PIDFile=` and no `Restart=`, so main-process identification depends on a heuristic across four independently daemonized JVMs.
+A selected surviving main process does not establish that the other three JVMs are alive; the heuristic may also fail to identify a main process.
 During the ansible-provision archiver-dev run a host reported the unit active while mgmt served nothing, and the operator had to check the four processes itself.
 Under D19 this row makes that failure visible and deliberately does not recover it.